 Bone Density and Dental Implants

 While the dental implant procedure may be commonly known, some elements of implants are less known, including bone grafting.
-Dental implants can promote and stimulate bone growth in your jaw or skull by taking the place of a missing tooth and acting like a live tooth root.
-The bone grows and integrates with the dental implant like it would an actual tooth root.
+Dental implants can stimulate bone growth in your jaw or skull by acting like a live tooth root, with the bone growing and integrating into the threads of the dental implant.

-However, deterioration of bone density starts happening almost immediately after a tooth is lost.
-After a long period of time, the bone density in the area may not be stable enough to support a dental implant.
-A bone graft is a popular option for people who still want a dental implant.
+However, bone density deterioration starts almost immediately after a tooth is lost.
+If too much time passes, the bone density in the area may not be stable enough to support a dental implant.
+In these instances, a bone graft is a popular option for people who still want a dental implant.

 Bone Graft Surgery

-Many of our patients need a bone graft before we can place a dental implant.
-The bone grafting procedure is well-known among dentists and isn’t something that is scary or frightening.
-We may recommend a bone graft or multiple reasons, including the following:
+The bone grafting procedure is well-known among dentists, and it isn’t scary or frightening.
+Many of our patients need a bone graft before we can place a dental implant, and we may recommend the procedure for multiple reasons, including the following:

-Bone grafting is the process of building up bones through the transplantation of healthy bone tissue into areas that lack healthy tissue.
+Bone grafting involves building up bone mass by transplanting healthy bone tissue into areas that lack healthy tissue.

 Bone Graft for Implant

-Whether you lose a tooth, suffer from gum disease, or have had a serious jaw injury, the jawbone may have already started to deteriorate.
-If the bone atrophies, or deteriorates, too far, your dental implant won’t hold to your jaw and can cause complications.
+When you lose a tooth, suffer from gum disease, or have had a severe jaw injury, the jawbone may have undergone significant deterioration.
+If the bone atrophies or deteriorates too far, your dental implant won’t hold to your jaw and can cause complications.

 We may utilize one of several different types of bone grafts.
 The one we use will depend on your unique mouth and unique needs.